engeir/stowfiles/INSTALLED-arch.md

-i floatrow: Modifying the layout of floats i fmtcount: Display the value of a LaTeX counter in a variety of formats i fontawesome5: Font Awesome 5 with LaTeX support i fontaxes: Additional font axes for LaTeX i fontspec: Advanced font selection in XeLaTeX and LuaLaTeX i footmisc: A range of footnote options i forarray: Using array structures in LaTeX
+i floatrow: Modifying the layout of floats i fmtcount: Display the value of a LaTeX counter in a variety of formats i fontawesome5: Font Awesome 5 with LaTeX support i fontaxes: Additional font selection axes for LaTeX i fontspec: Advanced font selection in XeLaTeX and LuaLaTeX i footmisc: A range of footnote options i forarray: Using array structures in LaTeX